Queen Mary University of London has opted into the TEF and received a Silver award.

 To include A level Mathematics.

-Excluded subjects - General Studies and Critical Thinking
+Excluded subjects - General Studies, Critical Thinking and Use of Mathematics.

 |Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)||